 - Self-Regulation and Self-control

 The Dalai Lama is a transcendent being who speaks openly why he never loses hope in humanity’s potential.
 He also appreciates nature in its perfection and lives according to what he believes is his intended purpose.

 Strengths that accompany this virtue include those that forge connections to the larger universe and provide meaning:

 Positive psychology practitioners can count on practical applications to help individuals and organizations identify their strengths and use them to increase and maintain their levels of wellbeing.

 They also emphasize that these character strengths exist on a continuum; positive traits are regarded as individual differences that exist in degrees rather than all-or-nothing categories.

 In fact, the handbook has an internal subtitle entitled “A Manual of the Sanities” because it is intended to do for psychological wellbeing what the DSM does for psychological disorders: to add systematic knowledge and ways to master new skills and topics.

 Research shows that these human strengths can act as buffers against mental illness.
 For instance, being optimistic prevents one’s chances of becoming depressed.
 The absence of particular strengths may be an indication of psychopathology.
 Positive psychology therapists, counselors, coaches, and other psychological professions use these new methods and techniques to help build people’s strength and broaden their lives.

 It should be noted that many researchers are advocating grouping these 24 traits into just four classes of strength (Intellectual, Social, Temperance, and Transcendence) or even three classes (excluding transcendence), as evidence has shown that these classes do an adequate job of capturing all 24 original traits.

 Others caution that people occasionally use these traits to excess, which can become a liability to the person.
-For example, some people may use humor as a defense mechanism in order to avoid dealing with a tragedy or coma.
+For example, some people may use humor as a defense mechanism in order to avoid dealing with a tragedy.